raychatter/spring-restful-exception-handler/README.md

 The defaults are
 `httpStatus = HttpStatus.INTERNAL_SERVER_ERROR`
 `contentType = MediaType.APPLICATION_XML_VALUE`.
+The custom message is taken from the custom annotation class itself, so any parameters you'd like to insert need to be handled there.

 Make sure to add `com.raychatter.common.annotation.AnnotationHandler` as a bean in your XML.
 And that's it!